 If you weren’t there—if you’ve only known television in its post-Big Three networks era—it’s hard to understand the impact of the original Roots.
 Based on Alex Haley’s book of “faction,” the ABC miniseries’ 12 hours (with commercials) were spread across eight consecutive nights in January 1977, an unprecedented programming move that consolidated the show’s status as an event.
 The subsequent audience ratings were also unprecedented: 85% of television households, or 130 to 140 million Americans (more than half the U.S. population) saw at least part of the series; an estimated 100 million viewers tuned in for the two-hour finale on Sunday, January 30. – http://www.biography.com/news/alex-haley-roots-tv-show

 1. Our Culture

 By the time Kunta was on the slave ships he’s naked.
 Now we’ve seen this before in other shows, but what does it mean?
 This is highly significant of being stripped of your entire way of life.
 Gone is the beautiful blue garb, gone is the honor and the esteem, gone is the culture, and gone is the name that defines who you are.

 “People say what’s in a name?
 There’s a whole lot in a name.
 The African gets respect because he has an identity and cultural roots.” – Malcolm X

 5. Whites Persecuted

 Another powerful thing this show portrayed is the persecution of Europeans who help blacks.
-This is also something they showed in Underground and I think its something that African Americans cannot sleep on.
+This is also something they showed in the TV series Underground and I think its something that African Americans cannot sleep on.
 There are, and have always been, those of other nationalities who were wiling to help blacks to their deaths.
 Blacks were not the only ones lynched and maimed and murdered but also those who helped them.